About our governance

 The Office of the Registrar of Consultant Lobbyists is an independent statutory office, sponsored by the Cabinet Office.

 The Office is funded via Grant in Aid from the Cabinet Office.
 However, as per the Cabinet Office regulations, the Office will seek to recoup its costs (excluding its staffing and shared services costs) via the fees charged to registrants for using the Register.
-The Registrar is accountable to Parliament for the activities of her Office.
+The Registrar is accountable to Parliament for the activities of their Office.

 Relationship to the Cabinet Office